Bonfire-GTK/newpirates/README.md

 ## Before we start
 This guide is extremely simplified and short as possible.

-CTRL+Left Click to open link in a new tab.(Marked blue.)
+CTRL+Left Click to open link (colored blue) in a new tab.

 ## A few downloads:
 [Qbittorrent](https://www.fosshub.com/qBittorrent.html) This is what we are going to use to download our files.
 Subjectively the best.
 If you don't like it, Google away!
 Just search "Torrent clients" You will surely find a one you like.